Seich/martianwabbit/src/_posts/2014-04-04-scroll-spying-for-fun-and-profit.md

 I recently redesigned by blog.
 One of the new features is a menu that highlights the current post you are on.
 <img src="http://f.cl.ly/items/133x0c1u0K0g0Y3g0g1W/scrollspying.gif" class="small">

 To achieve this, I used [Zepto](http://zeptojs.com/) and a small amount of math.
-(The great thing about Zepto is that it's fully compatible with jQuery, so this should work with jQuery out of the both as well).
+(The great thing about Zepto is that it's fully compatible with jQuery, so this should work with jQuery out of the box as well).

 Let's jump right in, here's how I do it: